-Our latest video case study follows Optikett, a successful label printer in the city of Vechta, in Germany.
-Watch the video to discover why they chose GEW’s LeoLED curing system when the time came to switch to UV LED.
+Our latest ArcLED video case study follows Optikett, a successful label printer in the city of Vechta, in Germany.
+Watch the video to discover why they chose GEW’s LeoLED curing system when the time came to move to UV LED.

 Optikett began business in 1989 and were one of the first printers in Germany to produce labels using offset printing, as flexographic machines were unable to produce the necessary quality that their customers demanded at that time.
 With around 4,500 square metres of production space and 100 employees, the company has built its reputation through continuous investment in the latest machinery and technological advancements in UV flexo, UV offset and digital printing.